Arbër Hoxha: Kosovo

 Hoxha received his first senior call-up on 24 December 2019 for a friendly match against Sweden.
 He made his senior debut the following month, coming on as a substitute in the 46th minute for Zymer Bytyqi.
 On 11 June 2021, Hoxha scored his first senior international goal in his third appearance, securing a 1–0 home win over Gambia.

 Albania

-In August 2023, Hoxha was granted an Albanian passport, and in January 2024 he confirmed his switch of international allegiance from Kosovo to Albania, explaining that although he had played three matches for Kosovo, he had not been called up recently and now intended to represent Albania.
+In August 2023, Hoxha was granted an Albanian passport, and in January 2024 he confirmed his switch of international allegiance to Albania, explaining that although he had played three matches for Kosovo, he had not been called up recently and now intended to represent Albania.

-On 15 March 2024, Hoxha received his first call-up to the Albania for friendly matches against Chile and Sweden.
+On 15 March 2024, Hoxha received his first call-up to Albania for friendly matches against Chile and Sweden.
 He made his debut on 22 March 2024 in a match against Chile.
 On 8 June 2024, coach Sylvinho included Hoxha in the final squad of 26 players for Euro 2024.
-During the tournament, Hoxha appeared as a substitute in all three of Albania’s group stage matches, coming on in the second half against Italy, Spain, and Croatia.
+During the tournament, Hoxha appeared as a substitute in all three of Albania's group stage matches, coming on in the second half against Italy, Spain, and Croatia.
 Albania finished bottom of Group B with one point.

+During the 2026 FIFA World Cup qualification (UEFA) campaign, Hoxha featured in all eight matches in Group K, playing both as a starter and as a substitute, including three full matches, as the team achieved four wins without conceding, two draws, and two defeats against England.
+Albania secured qualification to the play-off for the first time in its history.
+In the play-off on 26 March 2026 against Poland, Hoxha started and scored Albania's only goal before half-time, as Albania lost 2–1 after initially taking the lead and was eliminated.